theobald-software/theobald-software.github.io/content/_en/erpconnect/linq-to-sap.md

 {: .box-warning }
 **Warning!
 Deprecated component**
-As of Visual Studio Version 2019 the *LINQ to SAP* add-on is not supported anymore.
+As of Visual Studio Version 2019 and .NET4.5 the *LINQ to SAP* add-on is not supported anymore.

 Before we delve deeper into LINQ to SAP in this chapter, let's first have a look at some answers to a few important questions that some readers might be dying to ask: